idealfoxman0830/background_keychain/README.md

 - While in the background, the app reads from Keychain and updates a label on screen.

-- We Unlock the device and check if that read was successful.
+- Finally, we unlock the device and check if that read was successful.

 This app was created in order to check if it's required to set access access level (`kSecAttrAccessible`) when **reading** from keychain.
 See the following [discussion](https://github.com/evgenyneu/keychain-swift/pull/123) for more info.